Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/docs/easybuild_setup.md

   * The repo directories where EasyBuild stores EasyConfig files for the modules that are build, as indicated in the directory structure overview.

-  * Easybuild robot paths: we use EASYBUILD_ROBOT_PATHS and not EASYBUILD_ROBOT so searching the robot path is not enabled by default but can be controlled through the ``-r`` flag of the ``eb`` command.
+  * EasyBuild robot paths: we use EASYBUILD_ROBOT_PATHS and not EASYBUILD_ROBOT so searching the robot path is not enabled by default but can be controlled through the ``-r`` flag of the ``eb`` command.
 The search order is: